uwblueprint/bootcamp-mern-rest/README.md

 1. To support _updating_ a group, make an endpoint called `/groups` which handles a `PUT` request.
 It will accept an `id`, `name`, `description`, and `restaurantIds` and edit the properties of the Restaurant Group with the corresponding `id`.
 It will return the `id` of the Restaurant Group if successful

-2. Add an endpoint to support Delete operations
+2. Add an endpoint to delete `RestaurantGroups`

-    * Deleting a restaurant should result in its removal from all the groups it was part of
+3. Modify the restaurant deletion logic so that deleting a restaurant will result in its removal from all the groups that it was part of